VTool-R1/VTool-R1/README.md

 Alternatively, we provide an option to use ngrok (a tunnel service) if your judge server is on a different network, refer to examples/reward_function/refocus_llm.py to configure your ngrok domain.
 You will also need to set the environment variable NGROK=YES.

+If you lack the infrastructure to utilize an LLM judge, you may alternatively resort to an exact string match reward function, which can be done by switching refocus_llm.py to refocus.py in your config script.
+Note that this will have a negative impact on training performance.

 ## Questions

 Please open an issue if your have any questions.